 1. Open a terminal session on the Linux host that runs the target systemd manager.

-Use the exact unit name, including suffixes such as .service, .socket, .timer, or .target.
-The command accepts aliases, but the canonical unit name is clearer in notes, scripts, and monitoring checks.
+Use the exact unit name, including the suffix such as .service, .socket, .timer, or .target.
+The canonical unit name is clearer than an alias in notes, scripts, and monitoring checks.

-2. Print the unit's full normalized property set when the goal is to inspect everything systemd currently has in memory for that unit.
+2. Print the full normalized property set when the goal is to inspect everything systemd currently has loaded for that unit.

 Type=notify